The Open Access journal of the Association for Learning Technology

 ALT's main publication, Research in Learning Technology is an international, peer-reviewed, open access journal devoted to research and good practice in the use of learning technologies.

 If you'd like to find out more about the journal and its aims, please refer to the journal's strategy.
-The journal has now re-opened for submissions:
+The journal is edited by the RLT Editorial Team and Editorial Board.
+You can find out more on the journal website.

 - If you are interested in submitting a paper please refer to the Instructions for authors and go here to → Submit a manuscript online